Caroline Raphael set up Dora Productions in 2015.

 She regularly executive produces for other production companies including Big Talk, Foghorn Productions, Funny Bone, Pier Productions and Minotaur Productions.

 Caroline manages the Book at Bedtime offers for Pier Productions.

-Caroline is an Associate Lecturer at University of Arts London Central St Martins where she teaches the audio module on the MA Dramatic Writing and lectures regularly to MA and BA Creative Writing and Media Production students and course.
+Caroline is an Associate Lecturer at University of Arts London Central St Martins where she teaches the Audio module on the MA Dramatic Writing course, and lectures regularly to MA and BA Creative Writing and Media Production students.